"Enhancing Environmental Quality through Property Rights and Markets"

 PERC is pleased to announce a co-sponsored program with Liberty Fund, Inc. for distinguished undergraduate and graduate students.
 PERC will provide a full scholarship to cover tuition, meals, lodging, and a stipend of $500 for each student's travel expenses.
 The colloquium is limited to 24 students and the application process is competitive.

 The program is designed to introduce students to a property rights and market approach to environmental issues.
-An understanding of these approaches will be invaluable to anyone who cares about the environment; particularly those who will choose career paths that include environmental law, public policy, economics, and teaching environmental science.
+An understanding of these approaches will be invaluable to anyone who cares about the environment; particularly those who will choose career paths that include environmental law, environmental sciences, public policy, economics, and teaching.

 A theoretical framework about liberty and markets will be presented.
 Experts in the field will then demonstrate applications.
 Click here to read the faculty bios.

-- Upload your college trascript and a one-page essay detailing your reasons for wanting to attend this colloquium; your career plans; and how participation in the colloquium will advance your academic and career plans
+- Upload a one-page essay detailing your reasons for wanting to attend this colloquium; your career plans; and how participation in the colloquium will advance your academic and career plans.

-- Request two letters of recommendation to be submitted seperately by two professors
+- Request two letters of recommendation from your professors to be emailed in a pdf format.